IAD-ZHDK/ReactiveSigns_2023/README.md

 #  Recording Screen Capture

 - Press Shift-R to start recording
-- Press Shift-S to stop and save recording to your downloads folders
+- Press Shift-S to stop and save recording to your download folders